SMR: Medical Knowledge Graph Embedding for Safe Medicine Recommendation: Related Work

 \subsubsection{Medicine Recommendation}

 As introduced in Section 1, two types of methods, rule-based protocols \cite{chen2016physician,gunlicks2016pilot,almirall2012designing}, and supervised-learning-based methods \cite{zhang2017leap,zhang2014towards}, are currently utilizing EMRs to recommending medicines.
 Ideally, medicine recommendation systems aim to tailor treatment to the individual characteristics of each patient \cite{fernald2011bioinformatics}.
 Hence, medicine recommendation has also received attention recently in genetics/genomics research fields.
 There are already existing medicine recommendation systems \cite{rosen2008selecting,bennett2013artificial} by leveraging genetics/genomics information of patients in current practice, such information is not yet widely available in everyday clinical practice, and is insufficient since it only addresses one of many factors affecting response to medication.
+A previous pre-print version of our work \cite{wang2017safe} mainly introduced our idea and recommendation model, while in this paper we provide a more in-depth analysis of the experiment and a summary of the relevant work.